 Keto strawberry muffins are easy, healthy almond flour muffins with only 3.9 grams of net carbs per muffin.
-Plus, they are gluten-free and dairy-free.
+Plus, they are gluten-free, dairy-free and perfect to pair with a cup of my bulletproof coffee for breakfast.

 If you’ve been following Sweetashoney for a while, you know how much I love baking.
 It is probably my French roots, French people love baking or at least eating baked goods.
 So, here I am back with another keto baking recipe that tastes amazing.